 Ever wonder what to do with pumpkin seeds leftover from Halloween jack-o-lanterns and fresh made pumpkin pies?
 What about the squash seeds from autumn’s bounty of butternut and acorn squash?
-Well Jackie of The Vegan Diet has you covered.
+Well Jackie, previously of The Vegan Diet, has you covered.
 She shares the virtues of those seeds and some wonderful recipes.

 First things first, don’t toss those seeds!
 After removing the stringy bits from the seeds (I do this in a bowl of water; the seeds float to the top!), rinse them and pat dry.
 Your seeds are now ready for some recipes!

-But first, a few quick notes from Jackie on why you should enjoy the seeds just as much as the squash flesh:
+As a primer, Jackie offered a few quick notes on why you should enjoy the seeds just as much as the squash flesh:

 They contain a plant hormone which is proving to be excellent, if eaten regularly, in the prevention of prostate cancer and the formation of calcium oxalate kidney stones.
 Pumpkin seeds are also said to reduce cholesterol and have an anti-inflammatory effect on the body.